dotnet/csharplang/proposals/dictionary-expressions.md

 __result.Add(new KeyValuePair<string, int>("mads", 21));
 ```

-However, if the target type for the collection expression *is* a *dictionary* type, then all `KeyValuePair<,>` produced by `expression_element` or `spread_element` elements will be changed to use the indexer to assign into the resultant dictionary, and any `key_value_pair_element` will use that indexer directly as well.
+However, if the target type for the collection expression *is* a *dictionary* type, then all `KeyValuePair<,>` produced by `expression_element` or `spread_element` elements will be changed to use the indexer to assign into the resultant dictionary.
+Any `key_value_pair_element` will use that indexer directly as well.
 For example:

 ```c#
 Dictionary<string, int> nameToAge = ["mads": 21, existingDict.MaxPair(), .. otherDict];